 Chest pain of esophageal origin cannot be accurately distinguished from chest pain associated with coronary artery disease (CAD).
 Therefore, prehospital protocols should be followed for the management of chest pain potentially caused by CAD.
 When the cause of the pain is uncertain, oxygen is generally indicated.

 Therapy after initial management depends on the cause of the esophagitis and on any complications present.
-Surgery (fundoplication) is sometimes indicated in patients with severe pain who fail to respond to medical management (eg, some patients with esophagitis and chronic gastroesophageal reflux disease [GERD]).[53]
+Surgery (fundoplication) is sometimes indicated in patients with severe symptoms who fail to respond to medical management (eg, some patients with esophagitis and chronic gastroesophageal reflux disease [GERD]).[54]

 In general, no particular dietary restrictions are necessary; however, if the patient has odynophagia or is unable to consume calories orally, then gastric feeding or parenteral feeding may be needed.
 (See also Diet.)
 No limitations on patient physical activity are necessary.